 Stem cells are the body’s natural reservoir – replenishing stocks of specialized cells that have been used up or damaged.
 We all have stem cells at work inside us.
-Right now, inside your bone marrow, stem cells are busy making the 100,000 million new blood cells you need every single day!
+Right now, inside your bone marrow, stem cells are busy making the millions of new blood cells you need every single day.

-Stem cells home into places of inflammation in the body.
-That’s the sweet spot for these MSC’s.
-They secrete substances that turn off these inflammations, and another sweet spot is autoimmune disease.
-The umbilical cord MSC’s secrete more of these immune-modulating substances and they are more potent and have a greater effect on inflammation than the MSC’s from your fat.
+MSCs home into sites of inflammation in the body.
+They secrete substances that turn off inflammation.
+MSCs also modulate the immune system over-activity and under-activity.
+Umbilical cord MSCs- Biologic Allografts, secrete more of these immune-modulating substances and they are more potent and have a greater effect on inflammation than the MSC’s from your fat.

 - Congestive Heart Failure